As a firearms instructor, first and foremost, you need to know your students.

 You will want to know their experience level and what type of student they are, and why they are interested in shooting lessons.
 Some of them might be timid.
 Some might be open-minded student, while others are close-minded student.
 Everyone will be different.
 Knowing your students will help tailor your training style.

 The next tip is a big one….
 Wait for it… it’s patience.
 Yes, patience will almost always benefit you as much as your student, no matter what type of student they are.

-At the beginning of each firearms class, I try to set the tone of the training experience.
+At the beginning of each firearms training class, I try to set the tone of the training experience.
 I give an introduction, explain safety rules, and state that nobody knows everything.
 I emphasize to have the mindset to always be a student and keep an open mind.
 Theories and how we train have changed over the years, so we have to keep up and never stop learning.
 No one technique is the best with every situation, and different techniques should be tried.

 When it comes to the shooting range, have the student only load one round in the firearm as a safety precaution.
 Watch the student instead of their target.
 If a student is having a difficult time, I will point out all the positive things they are doing, and then try to correct the student in a positive way.
 This helps build confidence.

 If the student is doing multiple things wrong, try to correct only one thing at a time and let them shoot.
 You don’t want to overwhelm them with all the fundamentals at once.
 Safety violations should be handled in a similar fashion.
 Try to avoid embarrassing the student but be strict in a positive way.
 Small improvements in the student’s accuracy can be used to reinforce their confidence.